holy-schmitt-loop/loop-api-sandbox/languages/node/README.md

 ## 🧪 Scenarios

-Each file in `/scenarios` demonstrates how to combine helpers and implement a real-world integration flow.
+Scenarios are simple `.js` scripts under `/scenarios` that demonstrate how to combine API helpers into functional flows.

 - `listReturnsInReview.js`
-  Fetches all returns in the `review` state over the last 30 days
+  Fetches all returns in the `review` state created in the last 30 days (auto-paginated)

 ---

-## 🧱 Commerce Data API Support
+## 🧱 API Helper Modules

-Under `api/commerce-data/` you'll find helper modules for Loop’s platform-agnostic object models:
+### `platform/` – Loop platform-native APIs

+- Returns
+- Return actions
+- Webhooks
+- Label requests
+- Destinations
+- Blocklist/allowlist
+- Fraud reports
+- Happy Returns shipments
+- Item grading

+### `commerce-data/` – Loop as system of record

 - Orders
-- Products & Variants
+- Products + Variants
 - Customers
 - Locations
-- Inventory
+- Inventories
 - Collections
 - Bulk Operations

-These power modern headless setups and merchant integrations outside Shopify.

 ---

-## 🧠 Want to Contribute a Scenario?
+## 🧠 Adding Your Own

-Just drop a `.js` file in `scenarios/`, import any helpers from `/api`, and wire up a focused use case.
+1. Create a new script in `scenarios/`
+2. Import what you need from `api/`
+3. Run with `node scenarios/yourScript.js` from within the `node/` folder.